Sanjina-Kumari/StoryBuilder-AI/README.md

 🎯 Customizable Output: Control length and formatting

-Quick Start
+# Quick Start
-Prerequisites
+## Prerequisites
-Java JDK 21+
+- Java JDK 21+

-A text file to analyze
+- A text file to analyze

-Basic Usage
+# Basic Usage
-java

     public class Main {
         public static void main(String[] args) {
             StoryBuilderAI writer = new StoryBuilderAI("my_book.txt");
             writer.generateStory(300); // Generate a 300-word story
         }
     }

-Analyze Word Patterns
+# Analyze Word Patterns
-java

     // See the most common words in your text WordAnalyzer.main(new String[]{});

-Project Structure
+# Project Structure
-text

     StoryBuilderAI/
     ├── src/
     │   ├── Main.java                    # Demo runner
     │   ├── StoryBuilderAI.java          # Main story generator
     │   ├── QuadraticProbingHashTable.java  # Custom hash map
     │   ├── WordAnalyzer.java            # Text analysis utility
     │   └── MapADT.java                  # Map interface
     ├── stories/                         # Your text files here │   └── emma_jane_austen.txt
     └── README.md

-Example
+# Example
-Input Text:
+## Input Text:

-text
     "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife."

-Generated Story:
+## Generated Story:

-text
     "It is a truth well understood that a young woman of good family must be in search of proper companionship and the comforts of a established home with all the dignity that such situation affords to those who understand the importance of social standing in matters of the heart..."

-How to Use
+# How to Use
-Add your text file to the project folder
+- Add your text file to the project folder

-Run the generator with your filename
+- Run the generator with your filename

-Specify how many words you want to generate
+- Specify how many words you want to generate

-Read your new story in the console output
+- Read your new story in the console output

-Customization
+# Customization
-Adjust the story length by changing the number in generateStory()
+- Adjust the story length by changing the number in generateStory()

-Use different source texts to get different writing styles
+- Use different source texts to get different writing styles

-Modify the word analysis to focus on specific patterns
+- Modify the word analysis to focus on specific patterns

-Technical Details
+# Technical Details
-Uses quadratic probing hash tables for efficient word storage
+- Uses quadratic probing hash tables for efficient word storage

-Implements custom iterators for easy data access
+- Implements custom iterators for easy data access

-Handles large texts efficiently with optimized algorithms
+- Handles large texts efficiently with optimized algorithms

-Need Help?
+# Need Help?
 File not found?
 Make sure your text file is in the right folder

 Memory issues?
 Very large books might need more heap space

 Weird output?
 Try with a cleaner source text file

-Built to demonstrate the power of data structures in creative applications
+**Built to demonstrate the power of data structures in creative applications**

-What story will you build today?
+_What story will you build today?
+_

+## Developer
+  Developed by Sanjina Kumari at Pacific Lutheran University.

+  For questions or feedback, feel free to reach out at sanjinamandhwani1@gmail.com!

+## 📜 Acknowledgements
+Project inspired by coursework in **CSCI 270 at Pacific Lutheran University**.

+Starter dataset and UML guidance provided by faculty.